Jumio/mobile-sdk-ios/docs/known_issues.md

     - [Language Changes at Runtime](#language-changes-at-runtime)
 - [User Was Not Asked for Face Capturing](#user-was-not-asked-for-face-capturing)
 - [Country Missing from the Country List](#country-missing-from-the-country-list)

+## Datadog Cocoapods Restriction
+The Jumio SDK currently supports the data analysis provider Datadog only with the dependency manager Cocoapods.
+If you need to integrate Datadog without Cocoapods, reach out to the support team.

 ## App Crash at Launch Using Simulator
 The app works fine for actual devices, but crashes at launch on simulator due to the following or similar error: